coder489/Robo-Advisor/README.md

 ## Functionality Requirements

-Visit https://www.alphavantage.co/support/#api-key to obtain an API Key Create a new file in this repo called .env
+Visit https://www.alphavantage.co/support/#api-key to obtain an API Key Create a new file in this repo called ".env"

-Place the following in your .env file
+After obtaining your API key, place the following in your .env file (with your actual API key specified)

 ```sh
 ALPHAVANTAGE_API_KEY = "_____________"